CARPET CLEANING METHODS

 - The powder used will never be totally removed from the carpet and will continue to track through the house for some time after the cleaning.
 The system relies on the subsequent vacuuming of the homeowner in the weeks following.
 In other words, the bulk of the visible soils and stains are held in suspension in the cleaning solution as it dries and encapsulates or crystallizes and awaits the next scheduled vacuuming to take place.

 - While these machines are impressive at removing loose fibres and hair from the carpet, they do not remove the very fine dust that is embedded in the backing.
 This system relies on just a brush to clean.

 DRY FOAM EXTRACTION

-Dry Foam Extraction is the least common system in use today.
+Dry Foam Extraction is the least common system of all the carpet cleaning methods in use today.
 It is unique in that it applies a water-based foam to the carpet, brushing it in and then immediately extracting it out with a built in vacuum.
 Although it can produce good results, the cleaning is inconsistent and often uneven and requires constant adjustment while using to achieve acceptable results.
 Heavily soiled and stained areas are a particular challenge for this system and these areas require additional passes resulting in even longer dry times.
 Due to its bulky design, it is clumsy and awkward in cramped areas and does not clean to the edges.
 The average dry time is 6-8 hours, but 12 hours or more is possible.